nepp2/regen/thoughts/bootstrapping.md

 ## Possibilities

-Define the type struct clumsily using functions
+Define the type struct clumsily using functions.